 Barreras Blandas institutes a relationship between painting and space.
 For Herrero, painting is not a flat surface: it coexists with a structure of vibrations and sounds, which is activated through the senses.
 One can see how volumes emerge from the ground in both rooms, and forms translating onto the surface, by alluding to speed bumps and also creating a figurative eco of shark fins swimming in the ocean.
 Similarly, local icons and monuments, like Ojo de Agua’s jumping board, create an aesthetic structure that constantly informs the exhibition; it explores transformations of paintings into volumes and produces a unique spatial musicality.

-The exhibition opens June 11, 2020 at the Museo Nacional de Costa Rica.
-Due to Covid-19 the exhibition dates might change.
-We keep you updated.
+The exhibition opened June 11, 2020 at the Museo Nacional de Costa Rica.

 Federico Herrero (b.
 1978, San Jose, Costa Rica) has exhibited widely internationally, with solo exhibitions and public installations in São Paulo, Brazil; San Francisco, CA; Dusseldorf, Germany; Kanazawa, Japan; Tokyo, Japan; Mexico City, Mexico; Freiburg, Germany; and London, UK.
 Recent major institutional projects include Tempo aberto, Museu de Arte Contemporânea de Niterói, São Paulo (2019); Open Envelope, Witte de With, Rotterdam, the Netherlands (2018); and Alphabet, a site-specific installation for the atrium of the Museum of Contemporary Art Chicago (2018).
 Herrero was the recipient of the Young Artist’s Prize at the 49th Venice Biennale (2001) and his work is in the permanent collection of numerous institutions including the Tate Modern, London, UK; Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain; and the Guggenheim Museum, New York, NY.
 Herrero is also the founder of Despacio, a contemporary art space in his native San Jose, which is an important force in the continued development of Central America’s artistic voice.
 He lives and works in San Jose, Costa Rica.